andrepferreira/dslink-java-actility-http-listener/README.md

 ## Note
 The repo contains both the source and the binaries.
 The source is in the directory **dslink-java** and the binaries (for Linux) are in the **binaries** directory.

+## Credits and references

+1. dslink-java-template was used as the starting point
+2. All code written by Simon Ball (Britehouse South Africa, a division of NTT Inc)